 Only experienced technicians trained in the operation of this crane and its hydraulic system shall perform the procedures described in this section.
-The technicians shall read, understand, and comply with the instructions in this section and the instructions in the Main Display Operation Manual.
+The technicians shall read, understand, and comply with the instructions in this section and the instructions in the MLC150-1 Main Display Operation Manual.

-Contact your Manitowoc Cranes dealer for an explanation of any procedure not fully understood.
+Contact your Manitowoc dealer for an explanation of any procedure not fully understood.

 The calibration and test procedures described in this section were performed before the crane shipped from the factory.
-These procedures must be performed by field personnel only when parts are replaced or when instructed by a Manitowoc Cranes dealer.
+These procedures must be performed by field personnel when parts are replaced or when instructed by a Manitowoc Dealer.

+Perform the following calibrations and tests as instructed in the MLC150-1 Main Display Operation Manual:

-Pressure Sender Calibration
+- Pressure Sender Calibration

-Controls Calibration
+- Controls Calibration

-Charge Pressure Test
+- Charge Pressure Test

-High Pressure Test
+- High Pressure Test